Exploring the limits of no backward in time signalling: Process Matrices

 Recently, a framework for correlations has been investigated which does not assume a global causal order, but only the local validity of quantum theory --- leading to the discovery of correlations with indefinite causal order \cite{Oreshkov2012}.
 The key object in this formalism is the process matrix, which captures the connection between Alice's and Bob's laboratories.
 The setup considered is similar to the one presented in this paper, except for the crucial difference that the time ordering of the inputs and outputs in each lab is reversed.
 In the process matrix formalism Alice first receives an input $x$, then performs a measurement depending on this to generate her output $a$, whereas in the setup considered in this paper she first performs a fixed measurement to produce $a$, and then receives an input $x$ and performs a transformation depending on this.
 The process matrix formalism includes all quantum processes with definite time ordering ($A \rightarrow B, A \leftarrow B, A|B$) but also includes cases which cannot be explained by any mixture of such processes.

 A physical mechanism for generating such indefinite causal correlations was originally left open.
 However, it was recently shown \cite{Silva2017} (see also \cite{Oreshkov2016}) that any process matrix can be simulated by quantum theory with post-selection.
-Furthermore, the set of pre- and post-selected quantum states corresponding to valid process matrices are precisely the linear two time states described in the previous section.
+Furthermore, the set of two-time quantum states corresponding to valid process matrices are precisely the linear two time states described in the previous section.
 In the context of pre- and post- selected states, linearity seems a somewhat arbitrary and technical restriction.
-The results presented in the previous section provide a physical motivation for this set, by showing that it contains precisely those pre-and post-selected quantum states which satisfy NBTS.
-It also follows that any situation described by a process matrix cannot yield backwards-in-time signalling in the sense considered here, and moreover that they can only generate classical correlations. {This generalises an earlier result (considered in a different context) \cite{Baumann2016}, which implies that Alice and Bob can only generate classical correlations when each performs a fixed basis measurement followed by a variable transformation on a process matrix.
-Our results show that any fixed measurement (including POVMs or projective measurements involving projectors of any rank) followed by a variable transformation will also lead to classical correlations between Alice and Bob. }
+The results presented in the previous section provide a physical motivation for this set, by showing that it contains precisely those two-time quantum states which satisfy the NBTS conditions of the indefinite relative timing scenario.
+It also follows that any situation described by a process matrix cannot yield backwards-in-time signalling, in the sense considered here.
+Furthermore, although in general process matrices can lead to non-classical correlations \cite{Oreshkov2012}, for the situations we consider here, surprisingly they can only generate classical correlations, i.e.~ correlations in the classical polytope of Sec.~\ref{sec:classical}.
+This generalises an earlier result (considered in a different context) \cite{Baumann2016}, which implies that Alice and Bob can only generate classical correlations when each performs a fixed basis measurement followed by a variable transformation on a process matrix.
+Our results show that any fixed measurement (including POVMs or projective measurements involving projectors of any rank) followed by a variable transformation will also lead to classical correlations between Alice and Bob.